-Each trailer has an additional line drain above floor.
+Certain trailers have additional line drain above floor.
 They are accessed:

 25-foot sleep six - through curbside rear access door - look to left.

 All other 25 models and the 28 ft. slide out - through roadside rear access door - look to right.